A Book Club Brunch Party

 Several days before, I roasted tomatoes for the quiche, rolled out and froze the quiche crust, mixed the strawberry-basil syrup for cocktails, and started the coffee concentrate.
 The day before, I made the salad (minus dressing), baked the cake, and finished the coffee concentrate.

-, the table setting and decor did not take long.
-She arrived about an hour early, which was more than enough time for us to set and decorate the table
+Setting Up the PartyBecause I had already planned it all in advance with my friend Beth, the table setting and decor did not take long.
+She arrived about an hour early, which was more than enough time for us to

 Once guests began arriving, I started pouring cups of coffee and mixed the strawberry-basil syrup with a chilled bottle of sparkling wine for a round of light, refreshing cocktails to start the party.
 (I also had some cold soda water on hand in case anyone wanted a non-alcoholic version.)